dotnet/orleans-docs/src/docs/grains/reentrancy.md

 * The grain class is marked as `[Reentrant]`
 * The interface method is marked as `[AlwaysInterleave]`
-* The requests within the same call chain
+* The requests are made within the same call chain
 * The grain's *MayInterleave* predicate returns `true`

 Each of those cases are discussed in the following sections.